-Financial products Markup Language (FpML) is the business information exchange standard for electronic dealing and processing of derivatives instruments (link to ISDA page).
+Financial products Markup Language (FpML) is the business information exchange standard for electronic dealing and processing of derivatives instruments.
 FpML establishes the electronic protocol for sharing information on, and dealing in swaps, derivatives and structured products.
 It is based on XML (Extensible Markup Language), the standard meta-language for describing data shared between applications.
 The standard, which is freely licensed, is intended to automate the flow of information across the entire derivatives partner and client network, independent of the underlying software or hardware infrastructure supporting the activities related to these transactions.
 While the initial versions of the standard focused on product description for interest rate derivatives, the standard has since been expanded to cover in depth the various derivative asset classes (link to coverage table) and to cover a multitude of business processes in the pre-trade, trade and post trade space.
 The product coverage has been further enlarged to cover, among others, commercial loans, bonds and repo transactions and since version 5.7 the standard contains representations of actual documents rather than transactions, with the representation of the standardized CSA.
 FpML has been designed to be modular, easy-to-use and in particular intelligible to practitioners in the financial industry.
 Some important benefits in using FpML include:

 - Financial instruments are specified in a format that is readable to both computers and humans.
 This enables system-to-system communication within business-to-business e-commerce applications.

 - Financial information can be readily exchanged between diverse sets of applications, as applications and technology vendors provide both turn-key applications and core technology that support FpML-based information exchange.

 - Processing costs will be reduced as a result of lower communication costs between applications and lower system implementation costs.